kr-colab/mapNN/README.md

 ## How to Cite
 Estimation of spatial demographic maps from polymorphism data using a neural network

 Chris C R Smith, Gilia C Patterson, Peter L. Ralph, Andrew D. Kern

 bioRxiv 2024.03.15.585300; doi: https://doi.org/10.1101/2024.03.15.585300

+## What you will need for an empirical analysis
+Before getting too far, make sure you have the following things:

+- .vcf formatted SNPs.
+- table of latitude and longitude coordinates for each sample.
+- computing cluster for running simulations in parallel.
+- GPU, probably with >10Gb RAM, for training.